Leebh-kor/TD3Net-A-Temporal-Densely-Connected-Multi-dilated-Convolutional-Network-for-Lipreading/README.md

 To test different model configurations and architectures, use `test_model.sh`.
 This script provides a convenient way to verify model structure, parameter counts, and memory usage before actual training.

 ## Notes
-- This project uses PyTorch 1.8.0 with CUDA 11.1
+- This project uses PyTorch 2.1.2 with CUDA 12.1
 - For CPU-only usage, you may need to install CPU version of PyTorch
+- When using EfficientNet backbone, pretrained weights are available through the `--use-pretrained` option